erikespana/Google-Apps-Script/README.md

 ### Running your script automatically

-Simple bount scripts, opening a doc
+- Simple bount scripts, opening a doc
-Installable - bound scripts - time-driven
+- Installable - bound scripts - time-driven

+#### Time-driven
+1. Resources
-Time-driven: Resources > Current Project's triggers > Click to add one > Select function
+2. Current Project's triggers
+3. Click to add one
+4. Select function

 ### Creating a menu

-Behavior-driven: Will use on-open to add custom menu to spreadsheet.
+Behavior-driven: Will use `on-open` to add custom menu to spreadsheet.

 ### Protected function names

+### Input options

+Use dedicated cells to tell your script which cells to process.
+You can provide a row number, column letter, or a range.

 ## Samples
 https://developers.google.com/apps-script/articles/